Customers today have a dizzying array of channels and touchpoints to choose from when they set out to solve specific pain points.

 Ensure you have at least one from each camp.
 Then try and limit participation to fewer than 15.
 The more the number of people, the longer it takes – since you want all participants to contribute – and the greater the dilution of focus.

-5. What information do you need ahead of time?
+5. What can you solve ahead of time?

 - Brand promise